omkargade04/Community-Backend/README.md

 - Test the APIs and you are all set to go.

 - ## API Documentation
-- I made a api documentation for the project.
+- I made an api documentation for the project.
 The link is below.
 - Read the documentation and test the routes
 - https://documenter.getpostman.com/view/27201705/2sA35BcQZY